BaristaVentures/code_style/README.md

 # General conventions

-- Mobile Clients should always send the next headers for every request with our api:
+- Clients should send the next headers on every request to our api:

   * `bv-app-version`: `platform/typeApp/version/build` _where_: